netwerk-digitaal-erfgoed/interface-data-transformations/3-Third-Heritageflix-V2-RCE/3-merge-csv/readme.md

-# read RCE
+# 1-csv-to-triple-rce-place-kerken

-This script allows you to covert csv files into triples and merge them with the turtles files.
+This script allows you to covert csv file(kerk and spatial in the reconciled folders) into triples and merge them with the turtles files(corrected-prefixes).

 ## Requirements